 Christmas Windows

-To celebrate Christmas this year, the window displays in our shops have been created by floral designer Paula Ellis of Fox & Thorn, who is also our Assistant Buyer for House & Home.
+To celebrate Christmas this year, the window displays in our shops have been created by floral designer Paula Ellis of Fox & Thorn, who is also our Assistant Buyer for Home.
 “I wanted to create something that would last throughout the winter months, to reduce waste,” Paula says.
 She considered materials that would age, dry and become beautifully textured as time passes.

 After visiting the local flower market, she returned with a wealth of natural materials including pines, conifers, asparagus fern and nigella pods.
 These were incorporated into the varied suspended installations, which are inspired by festive rituals and our seasonal theme of Rewilding.